Dayna Finkelstein concentrates her practice in commercial real estate matters, including:

 Outside the Firm

 Dayna is a Philadelphia native and has truly been brought up at the firm; she started working at Blank Rome at age 19.
-Outside of the firm, she enjoys teaching and mentoring law students, theater, and travel.
+Outside of the firm, she enjoys teaching and mentoring law students, dance, theater, and travel.